LiepBoeger/PythonProjects/README.md

 # PythonProjects
-Repository to keep some small projects done in Python! 🐍
+Repository to keep some small projects made with Python! 🐍

 Currently, I have only 2 projects, a minigame, and a marketplace.